 - The NCRP is not alone in searching for funding solutions.
 Resources for investing in waterrelated goods and services are lacking throughout California.
-This is a statewide problem, and efforts at the state level may yet yield a statewide solution that could, at least in part, become part of NCRP's overall funding strategy. - No single funding source will provide the NCRP with the stability and level of investment required to accomplish its goals and objectives. - A strategy that focuses on integrating multiple funding sources holds the best of funding source provides long-term stability and comes with relatively low administrative overhead.
+This is a statewide problem, and efforts at the state level may yet yield a statewide solution that could, at least in part, become part of NCRP's overall funding strategy. - No single funding source will provide the NCRP with the stability and level of investment required to accomplish its goals and objectives. - A strategy that focuses on integrating multiple funding sources holds the best potential for supplying the NCRP with a stable and long-term revenue stream. - Many potential funding sources, particularly those emerging from recent legislation, hold of funding source provides long-term stability and comes with relatively low administrative overhead.
 The logistics of implementing and collecting the revenue across the region may prove more challenging, but worth exploring.